Author: Ben

 Image Credit: RedTony via WikiMedia Commons

-The formation relied on “blocks” of heavy infantry equipped with six-meter (!!) long spears called sarissa which could rearrange themselves (to accommodate different formation widths and depths) and “pin” enemy formations (especially those with shorter spears like most of the ancient world at the time) down while the heavy cavalry would flank or exploit gaps in the enemy lines.
-This formation made Alexander’s army highly effective against every military force — Greeks, Persians, and Indians — they encountered.
+The formation relied on “blocks” of heavy infantry equipped with six-meter (!!) long spears called sarissa which could rearrange themselves (to accommodate different formation widths and depths) and “pin” enemy formations down while the heavy cavalry would flank or exploit gaps in the enemy lines.
+This formation made Alexander’s army highly effective against every military force — Greeks, Persians, and Indians — it encountered.

 Macedonian Phalanx with sarissa; Image Credit: Wikimedia Commons